yclas/documentation/membership-plans.md

 ### Recurring Membership Plans

 Membership plans that are paid via [Stripe payment gateway]({{ site.baseurl }}/stripe) and free plans are automatically renewed after the expiration date.
 Plans that are purchased with a different payment gateway need to be renewed by user after the expiration date.

+### Cancel Subscriptions

+Users have the option to cancel their subscription renewal.
+To cancel their subscription they need to go to the user Edit Profile page and press the button called **Cancel Subscription**.

 ### Video